jonathanwong110/UltimateStore-React-Redux-Project/README.md

 # UltimateStore-React-Redux-Project

 UltimateStore is a platform where users can post products for sale while viewing other posted products and see their reviews.
+(Branch to test out LocalStorage)

 ## Installation